Krithika-R2007/senticam/README.md

 SentiCam changes that model.
 It detects threats in real time, reduces response delays, and gives security teams immediate, actionable awareness.

 ---
+### Backend Prerequisites
+You must have Python 3.x installed along with the essential computer vision libraries: pip install flask opencv-python numpy

+### Starting the Target Server
+Run the Flask server:
+python app.py
+The server will initialize its background analysis thread and host the core API at http://localhost:5000.
 ## Try It Out:

 🔗 https://krithika-r2007.github.io/senticam/